Beeswax: Chemical composition

+Adulteration

+Beeswax faces challenges in the market due to the presence of various suppliers, making it difficult to distinguish authentic from fake variants.
+Adulterated beeswax often contains paraffin and toxic additives, posing potential health risks and lacking the genuine honey-scented aroma of pure beeswax.

+Pharmaceutical grades of pure beeswax are distributed in the shape of pellets for the cosmetic, phamaceutical and food industries, among other uses.

 Production

 In 2020, world production of beeswax was 62,116 tonnes, led by India with 38% of the total.

 Uses

 Candle-making has long involved the use of beeswax, which burns readily and cleanly, and this material was traditionally prescribed for the making of the Paschal candle or "Easter candle".
 Beeswax candles are purported to be superior to other wax candles, because they burn brighter and longer, do not bend, and burn cleaner.
 It is further recommended for the making of other candles used in the liturgy of the Roman Catholic Church.
 Beeswax is also the candle constituent of choice in the Eastern Orthodox Church.

 Refined beeswax plays a prominent role in art materials both as a binder in encaustic paint and as a stabilizer in oil paint to add body.

 Beeswax is an ingredient in surgical bone wax, which is used during surgery to control bleeding from bone surfaces; shoe polish and furniture polish can both use beeswax as a component, dissolved in turpentine or sometimes blended with linseed oil or tung oil; modeling waxes can also use beeswax as a component; pure beeswax can also be used as an organic surfboard wax.
 Beeswax blended with pine rosin is used for waxing, and can serve as an adhesive to attach reed plates to the structure inside a squeezebox.
 It can also be used to make Cutler's resin, an adhesive used to glue handles onto cutlery knives.
 It is used in Eastern Europe in egg decoration; it is used for writing, via resist dyeing, on batik eggs (as in pysanky) and for making beaded eggs.

 Beeswax is used by percussionists to make a surface on tambourines for thumb rolls.
 It can also be used as a metal injection moulding binder component along with other polymeric binder materials.